rkaunismaa/CUDA/README.md

 Hmm I killed the .vscode sub folder in both folders, and I can still compile without any problems.
 Nice.
 I also noticed when I removed them, nothing changed when I ran 'git status' and that's probably because the '.' prefix in the name '.vscode' makes the folder hidden.

+10:37am As you continue to work through the NVIDIA cuda-samples, you will learn what to pay attention to as you read the code and run the examples.
+It's an iterative process that show's you all the CUDA stuff you have no idea about, as well as the quirks when running them in Visual Studio Code on Ubuntu.